Policy Advisory Board

 George Galster serves as the Clarence Hilberry Professor of Urban Affairs at the Department of Urban Studies and Planning, Wayne State University.
 He has a wealth of experience in academic, governmental, non-profit and for-profit circles, and has published over 100 scholarly articles and book chapters, primarily on the topics of metropolitan housing markets, racial discrimination and segregation, neighborhood dynamics, residential reinvestment, community lending and insurance patterns, and urban poverty.
 Before going to Wayne State, Dr. Galster was the Director of Housing Research at the Urban Institute in Washington, DC.
 Dr. Galster is the author of the recently released Driving Detroit: The quest for respect in the Motor City.

-Wendell Pritchett is the Presidential Professor of Law and Education at Penn.
-Dr. Pritchett has written two books and numerous articles on urban history and policy, particularly in the areas of housing, race relations, land use and economic development.
+Wendell Pritchett is Provost and the James S. Riepe Presidential Professor of Law and Education at Penn.
+Dr. Pritchett .
+He has written two books, and his research examines the development of post-war urban policy, in particular urban renewal, housing finance and housing discrimination.
+Dr. Pritchett has specialized in real estate and housing law, representing nonprofit organizations involved in the development of affordable housing..
 Prior to his current position at Penn, he served the University as Interim Dean of the Law School and as a Penn Law professor.
 Dr. Pritchett also served as Chancellor of Rutgers-Camden, and as Deputy Chief of Staff and Director of Policy for Philadelphia Mayor Michael Nutter, who also appointed him to the School Reform Commission.
 He holds a Ph.D. in history from Penn and is an award-winning urban historian.
 Dr. Pritchett earned his law degree at Yale.

 Nicolas P. Retsinas is a Senior Lecturer in Real Estate at the Harvard Business School where he teaches courses in housing finance and real estate in frontier markets.
 Mr. Retsinas is also Director Emeritus of Harvard University’s Joint Center for Housing Studies, a collaborative venture of the Graduate School of Design and the Harvard Kennedy School, and a Lecturer in Housing Studies at the Graduate School of Design.
 Prior to his appointment at Harvard, he served as assistant secretary for Housing-Federal Housing Commissioner at the United States Department of Housing and Urban Development and as Director of the Office of Thrift Supervision.